 Making This Recipe in Advance

 Prep green beans: You could trim your green beans in advance then store them in the refrigerator.
-Unfortunately, I don’t recommend making this fresh green beans recipe in advance, as green beans do go somewhat limp in storage.
+Unfortunately, I don’t recommend making this recipe in advance, as green beans do go somewhat limp in storage.

 Store: Green bean leftovers can be stored in an airtight container for up to 2 days in the refrigerator.

 No, green beans don’t need to be soaked before cooking.

 If you are using fresh green beans, you will want to trim the tip of the stem where it was once attached to the rest of the plant.
 You can cut them if you would like but keep in mind that shorter green beans might cook faster.